 Once you have a filing system in place, it will make keeping on top of your finances much easier.
 This way, you won’t be able to pretend you’ve forgotten a bill – because you have to stick to the system to keep everything in date order.
 A simple system such as organising paperwork into “paid bills”, “unpaid bills”, “bank statements” and “income” will do it.

-Borrowing more money to pay off your debts is a slippery slope.
-Our best advice?
-Don’t do it.
-But you do need to check that your existing borrowing is from the best deals you can get – that way you pay less interest, and get out of debt faster.
+Borrowing more money to pay off your debts is a slippery slope, so don’t do it.
+However, this doesn’t necessarily mean sticking with your existing borrowing, because switching can mean paying less interest, and getting out of debt faster.

-Credit card debt – If you’ve been borrowing on credit cards or store cards, you can cut back on your monthly interest by transferring the balance to a card with lower interest rates (assuming your credit record is good enough – find out for free with CreditExpert).
+If you’ve been borrowing on credit cards or store cards, you can cut back on your monthly interest by transferring the balance to a card with lower interest rates (assuming your credit record is good enough – find out for free with Experian).

 Then, if you can, switch to a 0% deal to give yourself an interest payment break.
-Meanwhile you can concentrate on slowly repaying the actual balance.
-Unfortunately most 0% cards charge a transfer fee (usually around 2.75% of the amount you are transferring onto the card) so you’ll need to work out if it is worth it in the long term.
+Meanwhile, you can concentrate on repaying the actual balance.
+Unfortunately most 0% cards charge a transfer fee, so you’ll need to work out if it is worth it in the long term.
 You’ll also need to consider whether you will pay the debt off before the 0% period runs out, or whether you will need to switch the debt again – potentially racking up more fees.

 It may be better for you to switch to a card with a low lifetime balance transfer offer.
 This is where you pay a low interest rate for the whole time you are paying off the debt.
 Unlike the 0% deals which are for a fixed amount of time, you won’t have to keep changing cards with this type.
 It could be better for you so check out what’s on offer here.

-Loans – A personal loan is usually the next cheapest way to borrow money, after the best credit card deals.
+A personal loan is usually the next cheapest way to borrow money, after the best credit card deals.
 You have to make regular repayments over a fixed amount of time.
 See our loans comparison table to check out the deals available.
 We usually advise against taking out a secured loan, which leaves you at risk of losing your house.
-However, you could consider it if you absolutely trust yourself to make the repayments (this is really, really important!).
-Secured loans are generally cheaper than unsecured ones but they are more dangerous.
 See our article on unsecured and secured loans before making any decisions.